Getting Started

 Set the foundation of your Clan project by initializing it by running:

-This command creates the flake.nix
+This command creates a flake.nix

-files for your project.
+and some other files for your project.

-Step 3: Verify the Project Structure
+Explore the Project Structure

 Recommended way of sourcing the clan